Managing Circumferential Belt Lipectomy Surgery Scars

 The upper pubic area, which lies over the pubic bone, can become slack or protrude after losing a substantial amount of weight.
 The superficial fat layer that attaches to the underside of the skin can also be challenging to remove through conventional diet and exercise.
 After a belt lipectomy, the mons pubis will take on a flatter appearance as your surgeon pulls your mons pubis skin upward to close the waistline incision.

 The flanks are a common trouble spot for many post-bariatric patients.
-A belt lipectomy removes excess skin and fat on the flanks, resulting in smoother-looking skin and fewer lower back rolls.
+A Circumferential Belt Lipectomy Surgery removes excess skin and fat on the flanks, resulting in smoother-looking skin and fewer lower back rolls.

 Buttocks

-Although this procedure does not directly operate on this area, a belt lipectomy will help your buttocks to appear smoother and more lifted.
+Although this procedure does not directly operate on this area, a belt lipectomy will help your buttocks to appear more lifted.
 This occurs as a direct result of the skin being lifted when it is pulled upward to close the incision around the waist.
-A belt lipectomy will also not cause the butt to appear larger in size.

 Thighs

-Though it does not directly address the thigh area, a belt lipectomy can reduce sagging skin on the outer upper thighs and, to an extent, the inner thighs.
-Firmness is achieved as the skin is pulled upward to close the incision around the waist.
-Any remaining excess thigh skin can be corrected with a thighplasty (thigh lift).
-Due to the extensive nature of the belt lipectomy itself, a thighplasty should not be performed at the same time as a body lift.
-It is better to wait at least six months after a belt lipectomy before undergoing a thigh lift to allow the body time to heal between surgeries.
-For patients requiring both procedures, it’s best to undergo the belt lipectomy first.
+Though it does not directly focus on the thigh area, a Circumferential Belt Lipectomy can reduce extra skin on the outer upper thighs and, to an extent, the inner thighs.
+The skin is then pulled upward to close the incision around the waist.
+Any remaining excess thigh skin can be corrected with thighplasty.
+Due to the extensive nature of the surgery itself, a thighplasty should not be performed at the same time as a Circumferential Belt Lipectomy.
+It is better to wait at least six months before undergoing a thighplasty to allow the body time to heal between surgeries.
+For patients requiring both procedures, it’s best to undergo the Circumferential Belt Lipectomy first.

 lower body lift